- Who is covered?

-- All members of your organization, including members, executives, managers, coaches, trainers, officials, employees, and volunteers while acting within the scope of their duties on your behalf are covered.
+Any league registered with our Association receives liability insurance that covers all members of your organization, including executives, managers, coaches, trainers, officials, employees and volunteers while acting within the scope of their duties on your behalf.

 - What is covered?

-For more information, please see our brochure entitled SPO Insurance Program.
+For more information, please see SPO Insurance Program, or contact the SPO Offfice.

 - What is Liability Insurance?